Android battery drain causes and how to fix it

 Smartphones continue to get faster, and every update comes with a host of new features that promise to make your life easier.
 But this technology can also sap your battery life, causing you frustration.

 If your Android™ is draining faster than normal, don't panic.
 At Asurion, our experts help millions of customers resolve phone repair issues like this every day using simple solutions.
-Here's their guide on what causes Android battery drain and how to fix it.
+Here’s what causes Android battery drain, how to fix it, and how to tell whether your battery may actually need replacement.

 Why is my Android phone dying so fast?

-- Rich ongoing notifications: Android 16’s new dynamic status bar chips can drain power if too many apps are active.
+- Rich ongoing notifications, including Android 16’s dynamic status bar chips

 How to make your phone battery last longer